Dujail massacre: Reprisals

 Saddam Hussein personally interviewed two of the captured attackers before he ordered his special security and military forces to round up all suspected members of the Islamic Dawa Party who lived in Dujail, along with their families.
 He later ordered the razing of orchards on both sides of the road from Balad to Dujail to prevent a repeat of the ambush.

 On 14 October 1982, the Iraqi Revolutionary Command Council ordered the retitling of the roadside farmland to the Ministry of Agriculture and the compensation of the owners for their loss.

 By late December 1982, 393 men over the age of 19 as well as 394 women and children from Dujail and the nearby town of Balad had been arrested.
 Held in detention at the Abu Ghraib prison near Baghdad, 138 male adult detainees and ten juveniles were tried before the Revolutionary Court after they confessed to having taken part in the assassination attempt.

 Over several months, the remaining prisoners were transferred to detention centers in the desert to the west.
-One of the prisons was Nugra Salman.
+One of the prisons was Nugra Salman Prison.
 More than 40 of those detained died during interrogation or in detention.
 A resident of Dujail later testified at Saddam's 2005 trial that he had witnessed torture and murders during the reprisal, including the murders of seven of his ten brothers.

 After nearly two years in detention, around 400 detainees, primarily family members of the 148 who had confessed to involvement, were sent into internal exile in a remote part of southern Iraq.
 The remaining detainees were released and sent back to Dujail.